 No Heat/No Cool/No Fan

-There are several reasons why your fan/heat/cool functions may not be working.
-These include a clown up fuse, tripped circuit breaker, turned off HVAC system, shut furnace blower door, improper furnace compartment door installation, or loose connection in either thermostat or HVAC system.
+These could include a blown fuse, a tripped circuit breaker, an HVAC system that is turned off, a closed furnace blower door, improper furnace compartment door installation, or loose connections in either the thermostat or the HVAC system.

-Heat, Cool or Fan Runs Constantly
+Heat, Cool, or Fan Runs Constantly

 Thermostat Display & Thermometer Disagree